 Ruth Goodman has done a lot of hands on reenactment in multiple settings – among other things she was one of the people living on the Victorian Farm in the BBC series.
 So she has tried a lot of the things that she talks about.
 Among other things she has worn a lot of the clothing and can tell you how it actually is to weed the garden wearing skirts and a corset.
 The book dispelled some of the myths that I had of the era and about the 1700s.
 The hands on experience is really what makes this special.
 This book has resulted in me picking up a number of other history books – which is something I have not really read since I finished university.
 At least not something I have read for fun.

-I recommend it for anyone interested in microhistory or the victorian era or steampunk.
+I recommend How to Be a Victorian for anyone interested in social history or the victorian era or steampunk.

 Published: 2013 by Viking